lifted-studios/hubot-github-event-announcer/README.md

 Currently supports:

+1. Issue Comment events
+1. Issues events
+1. Ping events
+1. Pull Request events
 1. Push events
-1. Ping events
-1. Issues events

 All other events it announces by giving you the JSON supplied by the webhook.